REVELATION AND THE MAGISTERIUM

-Although in the beginning divine revelation was handed down from generation to generation only by word of mouth, some of it later came to be written under the inspiration of the Holy Spirit.
-Divine revelation that was handed down by oral transmission is known as Sacred Tradition (from the Latin tradere, which means to hand something down.)
-Divine revelation that originally was handed down orally, but was later committed into writing under the inspiration of the Holy Spirit, is known as Holy Scripture (or the Bible).
-The Bible was therefore not a set of manuscripts directly written by God, but it came out of the oral, Sacred Tradition of the Church.
-The Bible is nothing else but that part of Sacred Tradition that, under the inspiration of the Holy Spirit, had been recorded or committed into writing.
+Although in the beginning, divine revelation was handed down from generation to generation only by word of mouth, some of it later came to be written under the inspiration of the Holy Spirit.
+The divine revelation that was handed down by oral transmission is known as Sacred Tradition, which comes from the Latin tradere, which means to hand something down.
+Holy Scripture (or the Bible) is the divine revelation that was originally passed down orally but was later committed to writing under the inspiration of the Holy Spirit.
+The Bible was, therefore, not a set of manuscripts directly written by God, but it came out of the oral or Sacred Tradition of the Church.
+The Bible is nothing else but that part of Sacred Tradition that, under the inspiration of the Holy Spirit, has been recorded or committed to writing.

 Therefore, our knowledge of what God has revealed comes from these two sources: Sacred Tradition and Holy Scripture.
 Sacred Tradition, together with Holy Scripture, make up what is known as the deposit of faith (depositum fidei).

 The total deposit of faith originally contained in Sacred Tradition is now split into two parts.
 One part is recorded in the inspired writings, called Holy Scripture, but the other part is not.
 Many theologians restrict the name “Sacred Tradition” to refer only to that part of Sacred Tradition that remained outside of Holy Scripture, or that was not fully written by divine inspiration.
 There is nothing wrong with that, as long as one keeps in mind that even the contents of Holy Scripture were once part of Sacred Tradition.